 - Identifying the specific points of pain your customers encounter that lead to your product or service offering

-Creating a list of benefits which a participant will receive from the digital event
+- Creating a list of benefits that a participant will receive from the digital event

 If you are struggling to come up with an appropriate topic for your online event, Eventbrite is a good resource.
 To get a list of workshops, just Google, “your niche + workshop + Eventbrite + big city” Then, shortlist the subjects with the most in attendance and use them as inspiration.